 A human here feels oddly out of place, a lumbering interloper on a fast-moving avian freeway.
 Birds own this marsh, and they aren't shy about saying so, rending the air with trills and tweets as they go about their business.

-Food has been scarce in far-north forests, so owls have been flying south to look for it, many along the shores of Lake Superior.
+When food is scarce in far-north forests, owls fly south to look for it, many along the shores of Lake Superior.

 I don't have the patience to watch birds.
 But when they come right to me . . . who can resist?

 If you dont know a birder, you might think they have a severe case of attention-deficit disorder.

 They tend to stare off into space.
 They often stop talking mid-sentence.
 Its hard to finish conversations with them.

 But their enthusiasm for nature is contagious.
 And in spring, birders know all the best places to go.